 The Yeti offers simple “plug-and-play” operation for both PC and Mac.
 It also has nifty features like a mute button, level control, and is available in several colors.
 You can also mount the Yeti on a different stand or a microphone boom.

 The final piece in the Yeti puzzle is its price point.
-Not only does it offer extreme versatility and convenience in a compact size, but it’s quite reasonably priced at $129 USD.
+Not only does it offer extreme versatility and convenience in a compact size, but it’s quite reasonably priced.

 We Recommend the Blue Yeti